abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 You saw how fast it is.
 An afternoon.
 Maybe less.

-And when you do — share it.
+And when you do, share it.
 Open source it.
 Add it to [mcpservers.org](https://mcpservers.org).
 The ecosystem grows when we all contribute.

 ---